Bonfire/bptf-misc-utils/README.md

 # backpack.tf - Misc Utils

-This user script provides various [backpack.tf](https://backpack.tf/) utilities.
+This user script provides miscellaneous [backpack.tf] utilities.

 If this script helped you out, feel free to become a [⭐Stargazer⭐](https://github.com/Bonfire/bptf-misc-utils/stargazers)!